 Blepharoplasty – Not Just a Cosmetic Procedure

-Among the many plastic, dermatologic and cosmetic surgeries that are performed today worldwide is a procedure called blepharoplasty.
-Blepharoplasty can be loosely defined as eyelid lift surgery (which can be performed both upper and lower lids).
-According to recent data recorded by the American Society for Aesthetic Plastic Surgery from 2013, blepharoplasty rates high on the list of most popular plastic surgeries.
+Among the many dermatologic and cosmetic surgeries that are performed today worldwide is a procedure called blepharoplasty.
+Blepharoplasty can be loosely defined as eyelid lift surgery (which can be performed on both upper and lower lids).
+According to recent data recorded by the American Society for Aesthetic Plastic Surgery from 2013, blepharoplasty rates are high on the list of most popular surgeries.
 Specifically, of the top 5 cosmetic surgeries performed in 2013, blepharoplasty is 3rd on the list, following liposuction and breast augmentation.
 Dr Lanzer has been performing this procedure since 1994 when the concept of lasers came into being.
 He spent time in the USA under an eye surgeon and then was one of the first to use and teach the C02 laser method.

 The eyes are a very central part of the face.
 When looking at someone and especially when talking to another person, our focus goes almost directly to the eyes even without realizing it.
 As such, the eyes play an essential role in basic communication, relationships, and of course in an attractive appearance.
 Having said that, a person will always want to make sure that their eyes are as charming and pleasing as possible and give of a refreshed and rejuvenated appearance.
 Of course, applying appropriate eye make-up will enhance the eyes a great deal.

 But what about when the eyes start to give a tired, droopy, and baggy appearance?
 This can happen to anyone, particularly if there is a genetic tendency, but this usually happens as you age.
 For various reasons the upper eyelids begin to droop, the eyebrows start to sag, and bags start forming under the eyes.
 This can make one look older and more tired than they really are.
 The reason for the sagging and drooping is due to excess fat, and/or skin that develop in the area of the eye, either on the upper lid or lower lid.
 Along with the aging process, the skin of the eyelids loses its elasticity (as it does in the rest of the body) and causes the skin to sag.
 Additionally, the muscles which have supported the eyelids begin to weaken.
-These two reasons allow excess fat to gather in either the upper or lower eyelids (or both) which creates a sagging and puffy look, and lends to a less attractive appearance.
-Additionally, when there is too muck skin or fat hanging over the upper eyelid, eye makeup cannot be applied properly and cannot really be seen.
-Although aging is the primary cause for heavy eyelids, sun exposure and genetics also play a role in this development.
+These two reasons allow excess fat to gather in either the upper or lower eyelids (or both) which creates a sagging and puffy look and lends to a less attractive appearance.
+Additionally, when there is too much skin or fat hanging over the upper eyelid, eye makeup cannot be applied properly and cannot really be seen.
+Although aging is the primary cause of heavy eyelids, sun exposure and genetics also play a role in this development.
 Treatment for this somewhat unattractive appearance is blepharoplasty which can greatly enhance one’s looks and have them looking as rejuvenated as they should be.